Whole Home Standby Generators — Built for South Carolina Life.

 4. Life-Saving Power for Medical Equipment

 Many households depend on electricity for critical medical needs — oxygen concentrators, CPAP machines, electric hospital beds, insulin refrigeration, and home dialysis equipment.
-A power outage isn't just an inconvenience for these families; it can be a life-threatening emergency.
+A power outage is not just an inconvenience for these families; it can be a life-threatening emergency.
 A standby generator provides continuous, reliable power when it matters most.

 5. No More Spoiled Food